 Whether or not you need a CT scan will heavily depend on your assessment.
 CT scans are recommended when a doctors feels the images from the scan are needed to aid a diagnosis, treatment or follow up.

-If you feel you need a CT scan, book a 15-minute appointment with us and we can take you through your options and find the best solution for you (** prices subject to change on weekends)
+If you feel you need a private CT scan London, book a 15-minute appointment with us and we can take you through your options and find the best solution for you (** prices subject to change on weekends)